Life at RMC

 All officer cadets who enter the Royal Military College of Canada (RMC) are enrolled in either the Regular Forces under the Regular Officer Training Plan (ROTP) or the University Training Plan for Non-Commissioned Members (UTPNCM), or in the Reserve Forces under the Reserve Entry Training Plan (RETP).

-All officer cadets enrolled in the Canadian Forces (CF) are subject to the CF Code of Service Discipline.
-As members of RMCC's Cadet Wing, officer cadets are also subject to Cadet Wing Instructions (CADWINS).
-These orders and instructions regulate life at RMCC and all cadets are required to both adhere to and enforce them.
+All officer cadets enrolled in the Canadian Armed Forces (CAF) are subject to the CAF Code of Service Discipline.
+As members of RMC's Cadet Wing, officer cadets are also subject to Cadet Wing Instructions (CADWINS).
+These orders and instructions regulate life at RMC and all cadets are required to both adhere to and enforce them.

 Cadet Wing Organization

 In addition to command positions, senior officer cadets (Third and Fourth Years) also fill staff appointments within the Cadet Wing.
 Responsible for the discipline, progress, and efficiency of the Cadet Wing, senior cadets receive practical leadership training and experience.
-Cadets also organize and run an intramural sports program and carry out typical service duties such as Block Duty Cadet (BDC) and Cadet Duty Officer (CDO).
+Cadets also organize and run an intramural sports program and carry out typical service duties such as Cadet Duty Officer (CDO).

 Mission: Officers + Well educated.

-The 4 components: academic, bilingual, military, & athletic, mesh together to form the RMCC Unit
+The 4 components: academic, bilingual, military, & athletic, mesh together to form the RMC Unit

 Environment.
-These components are developed to a high standard while at RMCC and used as tools to lead and succeed in the CAF.
+These components are developed to a high standard while at RMC and used as tools to lead and succeed in the CAF.